Services

 • Circuits are designed (and the schematic is captured) with readily available components.

 • A BOM (Bill Of Material) is generated and components are ordered.
+Long-term per-unit manufacturing costs (MC) can be estimated at this point in time.

 • Enclosure design and any mechancial assembly designs are initiated (as required)